paigeweber13/fine-hardware-visualization/README.md

 # Running
 **warning:** in an effort to reduce workload until I get a minimal proof of concept, I've stopped maintaining basically everything in this repository (benchmarks, tests are notable examples).
-So don't expect `make tests` (test suite) or `make bench` to work right now.
+So many of the tests (`make tests`) don't work right now.

 What still works:
- - minimal example of likwid: `make run-tests/likwid-minimal`
+ - minimal example of likwid: `make build/bin/tests/likwid-minimal-run`
- - minimal example of the fhv performance monitor: `make run-tests/fhv-minimal`
+ - minimal example of the fhv performance monitor: `make build/bin/tests/fhv-minimal-run`
+ - convolution:
- - convolution: `cd convolution-fast && make test`
+   - `cd examples/convolution`
+   - `make bin/convolution-likwid-cli-run`
+   - `make bin/convolution-fhv-perfmon-run`
- - fhv benchmarks: `make bin/fhv` and then `bin/fhv -s 100000` or the like.
+ - fhv benchmarks *seem* to be working but haven't been rigorously tested: run `make` and then `LD_LIBRARY_PATH=/usr/local/likwid-master/lib:./build/lib build/bin/fhv -s 10000` or similar.
 Note that sometimes has problems with "stopping non-started region", seems to be when you run benchmark-all.
 This is noted in the section "problems to fix"
- - polynomial_expansion: First run `git submodule init && git submodule update`.
-Then, see `tests/visualization-color-tests.sh` demonstrates usage

 # Usage Notes
  - Region names must not have spaces